Heath Miller: 2010 season: Third Super Bowl appearance

 He began the regular season being named the Pittsburgh Steelers captain for the offense.
 On October 17, 2010, the Pittsburgh Steelers defeated the Cleveland Browns 28–10 and Miller caught two passes for 50 receiving yards and scored his first touchdown of the season on a 14-yard pass from Ben Roethlisberger.
 During a Week 10 matchup against the New England Patriots, Miller caught five passes for 60-yards in a 39–26 loss.
 In a Week 13 matchup with the Baltimore Ravens, he suffered a concussion that sidelined him for the next two games.
 On December 23, 2010, he caught five passes for a season-high 73 yards, as the Steelers routed the Carolina Panthers, 27–3.
 Miller finished the regular season with 42 receptions, 512 receiving yards, and two touchdowns in 14 starts.

 The Steelers finished the 2010 season with a 12–4 record and first in the AFC North.
-On January 15, 2011, the Pittsburgh Steelers faced the Baltimore Ravens in the AFC Divisional round after having a bye during the wildcard.
+On January 15, 2011, the Pittsburgh Steelers faced the Baltimore Ravens in the AFC Divisional Round after having a bye during the wildcard.
 Miller led the Steelers with five catches for 39 yards and caught a nine-yard touchdown reception in the 31–24 victory.
 During the AFC Championship victory over the New York Jets, he caught two passes for 38 yards.
 On February 6, 2011, the Pittsburgh Steelers appeared in Super Bowl against the Green Bay Packers, with Miller catching two passes for 12 yards during the 31–25 loss.

 2011 season

-On October 9, 2011, he caught a season-high three passes for 46 yards and caught his first touchdown of the season on an eight-yard pass from Ben Roethlisberger, as the Steelers defeated the Tennessee Titans, 38–17.
 During a Week 7 matchup against the Arizona Cardinals, Miller made four receptions for 59 yards and a touchdown, while also having his first career carry for a six-yard gain in a 38–20 victory.
 On December 19, 2011, the Pittsburgh Steelers played the San Francisco 49ers and Miller finished the 20–3 loss with five receptions for a season-high 82 receiving yards.
-Miller became the Steelers' all-time leader in career receptions for a tight end, passing Elbie Nickel and moved into the top 5 on the Steelers' all-time receptions list.
+Miller became the Steelers' all-time leader in career receptions for a tight end, passing Elbie Nickel and moved into the top five on the Steelers' all-time receptions list.
 He finished the regular season with 51 receptions, 651 receiving yards, and two touchdowns while starting all 16 games.